-Ground Penetrating Radar (GPR) cemetery surveys are non-intrusive and ideal for locating cemeteries and unmarked graves.
+Ground Penetrating Radar (GPR) cemetery surveys are non-intrusive and ideal for locating cemeteries and for unmarked grave detection.
 GeoModel uses GPR to detect a number of features that help identify a grave, including:

-- The coffin (wood, metal, lead lined, etc) or vault
+- The coffin or casket (wood, metal, lead lined, etc) or vault

 - Disturbed ground structure and excavation features

 - Movement or voids caused by collapse of the coffin or casket

 Recently, GeoModel, Inc. carried out a grave detection scan at the Gallatin City Cemetery in Gallatin, Tennessee, to locate lost graves.
 The survey was conducted in the older slave section to locate unmarked graves in order to identify and accurately mark the locations of each grave on the ground surface.

 Hundreds of lost graves were detected in the 4-acre area that dates back to the 1800’s.
 The link to a video on NewsChannel5 is below, and an article in the Tennessean newspaper is further below.

 A GeoModel, Inc. cemetery survey or grave detection scan is conducted by an experienced Licensed Professional with over 20 years of grave mapping experience.

 This professional is nationally recognized and has been in many newspapers nationwide (See articles below), and has been interviewed by Greta Van Susteren about using GPR to locate unmarked graves:

 How Accurate is Ground Penetrating Radar to Detect an Unmarked Grave for Cemetery Scanning?